Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            [[!MPEGCMAF]] or an adaptationset in [[!MPEGDASH]]

    <dfn dfn>**moof**</dfn>:
-           The MovieFragmentBox "moof" box as described in the
+           The MovieFragmentBox "moof" box as defined in the
-           ISOBMFF  base media file format [[!ISOBMFF]] that describes
-           the metadata of a fragment.
+           ISOBMFF  base media file format [[!ISOBMFF]] that defines the metadata of a fragment.

    <dfn dfn> **mdat**  </dfn>: